 Choosing plug-ins for your blog

 If you want to extend your blog’s functionality beyond the basics, plug-ins allow you to add new features.
-Sites like WordPress have their own repository of thousands of free plug-ins.
-You can also obtain plug-ins from third-party marketplaces, or buy premium plug-ins direct from the developers.
+Sites like WordPress have a repository of thousands of free plug-ins.

 Adding widgets to your blog

-Widgets are small, self-contained modules that you can use to add content to your site without having to write any code.
-You can use widgets to add social media links and updates, calendars, menus, lists of popular blog posts, and more.
-By placing widgets in the sidebar or footer of your blog, you can break up text and make the site more visually interesting, while presenting more useful or interesting content to your visitors.
+Widgets are small, self-contained modules that add content to your site without writing code.
+They can add social media links and updates, calendars, menus, lists of popular blog posts, and more.
+By placing widgets in the sidebar or footer of your blog, you can break up text and make the site more visually interesting while presenting more useful or interesting content to your visitors.

 If you’re building your blog through WordPress, you’ll have a selection of built-in widgets.
-You may find that you have additional widgets from your theme developer, or from plug-ins that you’ve installed.
-Other blogging platforms may have their own widgets, or allow you to get them from third-party developers.
+You may have additional widgets from your theme developer or installed plug-ins.
+Other blogging platforms may have widgets or allow you to get them from third-party developers.

 Blog pages and posts

 Pages are for your static content (like your About Me page), and posts form the basis of your blog.
-It’s highly likely that you’ll have only a few static pages, but eventually, you’ll have written thousands of posts.
+You’ll likely have only a few static pages, but eventually, you’ll have written thousands of posts.

-Pages and posts can both have comments, and they share the same editing and formatting controls.
+Pages and posts can have comments and share the same editing and formatting controls.
 You can embed media in either.
 But posts and pages differ in a few important ways:

-- You can have parent pages with a number of child pages underneath them.
+- You can have parent pages with several child pages underneath them.
 Posts are organized by tag or category instead.

 - Posts are shown in your Archives and RSS feed, while pages are not.

-- Posts contain the time and date of publication, while pages are considered evergreen.
+- Posts contain the time and date of publication, while pages are evergreen.

 Categories and tags

 In WordPress and most other blogging platforms, you can file your posts under tags and categories.
-It helps to understand the difference, and when you should use each type:
+It helps to understand the difference between the two:

 - Categories let you group posts according to theme or topic.
-For example, a fashion blog might create one category for each season or trend.
-This allows readers to access posts on the same subject quickly.
+For example, a fashion blog might create one category for each season or trend, letting readers quickly access posts on the same subject.
 You can nest categories inside other categories.
-Some plug-ins also use categories to display different groups of blog posts in different ways.
+Some plug-ins also use categories to display varying groups of blog posts differently.